dchandra1985/portfolio/_posts/2018-12-05-Classification using PCA.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the classification using Logistic Regression Algorithm with Principal Component Analysis
+This topic explains the data classification using Logistic Regression Algorithm with Principal Component Analysis

 <!-- more -->